 | A-A | Always Split | Split |

-Some casinos allow you to hit only on certain hands: normally 9, 10, 11, or hands with an ace.
+Some casinos allow you to double only on certain hands: normally 9, 10, 11, or hands with an ace.
 If you can’t double down, take a hit.

 Single Deck Blackjack Strategy Chart

-If you are lucky enough to find a casino willing to offer players single-deck blackjack, you are already on to a winner.
+If you are lucky enough to find a casino offering single-deck blackjack, you are already at a significant advantage.

 Single-deck blackjack offers the best possible player odds.
 However, the game comes with some strategic shifts.
-Specific plays, like doubling down on lower totals, or taking insurance become more favourable.
+Specific plays, like doubling down on lower totals, become more favourable.

 Here’s a single-deck blackjack strategy chart, broken down by hard hands, soft hands, and pairs, with a couple of key differences from multi-deck play.